CyanLaser/CyanPlayerObjectPool/README.md

 1. A public VRCPlayerApi variable named "Owner".
 This variable will store the current assigned owner for the object, or null if no owner has been assigned.
 2. A public event named "_OnOwnerSet".
 This event will be called by everyone when the object is assigned a new owner.
 3. A public event named "_OnCleanup".
 This event will be called by everyone when the object owner is leaving the world and the object is about to be unassigned.

+# Advanced Use

+## Setup for Prefab Authors

+1. Right click on the PlayerObjectAssigner prefab and create a new Prefab Variant.
+2. Create your Pool Object prefab and set it in the Variant's "Pool Object Prefab" field.
+3. (Optional) If your system depends on objects outside of the Pool Object (Pool Event Listeners), create a new prefab for your system, have the prefab variant as a child.
+Add other systems dependent on your pool system as children.
+4. Create a Readme file for your prefab and tell users to drag your system prefab into the scene.
+When the prefab is added to the scene, it will auto link with the Object Pool system, or create a new one if one did not already exist.

 ## Pool Event Listener